5S

 Audits should be conducted by unbiased employee(s) and owned by those that work and lead the area or department.
 EVERYONE in the workplace should have a responsibility and accountability to a specific area.

-The results of an audit are most commonly shown using a radar chart as shown below.
-These can quickly be created using a software program.
+This type of chart can quickly be created using a software program, such as Excel.
 The results of the actual audit, improvement opportunities, and the charts should be placed on display in that area.

 5S Tracking Template